timelsass/boldgrid-inspirations/README.md

 ### 1.3.6 In progress ###
 * Update:		JIRA WPB-2763	Update email and address on Contact Us page.
+* Update:		JIRA WPB-2764	Remove option to add a map.

 ### 1.3.5 ###
 * Testing:		JIRA WPB-2744	Tested on WordPress 4.7.